-The PMC-16AIO board contains four 16-Bit D/A converters, a 16-bit scanning A/D converter, and a 16-Bit bidirectional port with two auxiliary I/O lines.
+The PC104P-16AlO168 board contains eight 16-Bit D/A converters and a 16-bit scanning A/D converter.
 A PCI interface adapter provides the interface between the controlling PCI bus and an internal local controller (Figure 4.1-1).
-Gain and offset correction of the analog input and output channels is performed by calibration DAC's that are loaded with channel correction values during autocalibration
+Gain and offset corrections of the analog input and output channels are performed by calibration DAC's that are loaded with channel correction values during autocalibration

-The analog inputs are software-configurable either as 32 single-ended channels, or as 16 differential signal pairs.
+The analog inputs are software-configurable either as 16 single-ended channels, or as eight differential signal pairs.
 Buffer amplifiers on all input lines eliminate multiplexer input switching noise, and minimize crosstalk and input bias currents.
 A selftest switching network routes a precision reference to the A/D converter during autocalibration, and also provides loopback monitoring of all analog output channels.
 Analog input data accumulates in a 32K-sample buffer until retrieved by the PCI bus.